v-viksur/architecture-center/docs/microservices/ingestion-workflow.md

 Considerations for scaling:

-- To make it easier to scale out, each instance of the dispatcher service is assigned a single
+- To make it easier to scale out, each instance of the dispatcher service reads from a single partition.

 - To scale the dispatcher has to be deployed as a statefulsets in kubernetes.
 Like Deployments, StatefulSets manage Pods that are based on an identical container spec.
 However, although their specs are the same, the Pods in a StatefulSet are not interchangeable.
 Each Pod has a persistent identifier that it maintains across any rescheduling.
 In the case of dispatcher the identifier for the container is the partition id that is assigned to each pod running the workflow.
 Each pod will execute the messages for its own partition.
 Pods can overlap on the VM giving a cost effective way to distribute workload in a high density model.
 This is easy to manage through image updates and deployment cycles.

-- Customers with higher scale requirements than the number of partitions in event hub, can implement a hashing algorithm in the dispatcher and deploy more than one readers per partition pointing to different storage accounts.
+- Customers with higher scale requirements than the number of partitions in Event Hubs, can implement a hashing algorithm in the dispatcher and deploy more than one readers per partition pointing to different storage accounts.
 The result of this configuration is that multiple readers will pick up messages overlapping among them but will only process the messages that belong to them, according to their hashing algorithm.

 - Correct sizing of nodes and the right density of them in VMS is important aspect on the dispatcher deployment.
 The dispatcher is memory and thread bound, because of the akka framework.